 Haskell’s expressive type system means that type signatures can carry

-often the case that there’s nothing to say beyond “this variable is a Functor
+case that there’s nothing to say beyond “this variable is a Functor

 ”,